malayjoshi13/Describer/README.md

   - Flickr8k_Dataset contains to `All_images`.

 ## 2) Bring your own image and generate the most suited caption describing it (aka Inference)
 Check out this easy-to-use [Google Colab Notebook](https://colab.research.google.com/drive/1HIpLysJeD401qB8bayn7sKXehEQUzl8L?usp=sharing).
-Upload your image and get your captions!
+Upload your image, add its path in this notebook and get your captions!

 ## 3) Training and Evaluating on your own dataset and hyperparameters to improve it further
 Check out this easy-to-train and evaluation [Google Colab Notebook](https://drive.google.com/file/d/1yYFVjrQAGs9gDLpZAf4dx4QIU93X9Inw/view?usp=sharing).
+Run each code block of this script to train and evaluate on default hyperparameter settings and the Flickr8K dataset.
+Otherwise, you can also choose your own dataset and value of hyperparameter in the script.

 ## 4) Working of Describer